stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 This article describes an opinionated approach to low-maintenance tooling for using [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/) in a monorepo, so that infrastructure definitions can be maintained in the same project, alongside other code.
 The tooling also enables projects to support:

-- Multiple infrastructure components ([root modules](https://opentofu.org/docs/language/modules/)) in the same code repository, as separate [units](#units)
+- Multiple infrastructure components in the same code repository.
+Each [unit](#units) is a complete [root module](https://opentofu.org/docs/language/modules/).
-- Multiple instances of the same component with different configurations with [contexts](#contexts)
+- Multiple instances of the same component with [different configurations](#contexts)
-- Temporary instances of a component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).
+- Disposable instances of a component for testing or development.
+Each [track](#tracks) uses a separate [workspace](https://opentofu.org/docs/language/state/workspaces/).
 - [Integration testing](#testing) for every component.
 - [Migrating from Terraform to OpenTofu](#using-opentofu).
 You use the same tasks for both.

+This is an example of a wrapper for Terraform and OpenTofu.
+There are a number of wrappers for Terraform available.
+Since Terraform is extremely flexible, each wrapper implements specific design choices.
+These wrappers are built with a variety of technologies, from Make to Go.

+In this case, the wrapper implements design patterns for monorepos where the infrastructure components are clearly defined and are deployed to multiple environments.
+It also specifically designed so that you can use it alongside other tools, or stop using it at any time.
+The components are [root modules](#units) that implement standard structures and code.
+The tooling only requires that these root modules accept four specific tfvars.

-This tooling is built around a single [Task](https://taskfile.dev) file that you add to your own projects.
-Unlike other Terraform wrappers, it does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
-These features mean that it runs on any UNIX-based system, including CI/CD environments, and does not require regular updates.
+The tooling itself is built around a single [Task](https://taskfile.dev) file that you add to your own projects.
+It does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
+These choices mean that it runs on any UNIX-based system, including CI/CD environments, and does not require regular updates.

-This tooling is also specifically designed so that you can use it alongside other tools, or stop using it at any time.
-The [root modules](#units) implement standard structures and code.

-The tooling is delivered as a [Copier](https://copier.readthedocs.io/en/stable/) template.
+This tooling is delivered as a [Copier](https://copier.readthedocs.io/en/stable/) template.
 Copier enables you to create new projects that include the tooling, and add the tooling to any existing project.
-You also use it to synchronize the copies in your projects with newer versions as needed.
+You also use Copier to synchronize the copies in your projects with newer versions as needed.

-You can use this as an example of a wrapper for Terraform and OpenTofu, or fork the GitHub repository and modify it for your own needs:
+The code is here:

 - [https://github.com/stuartellis/tf-tasks](https://github.com/stuartellis/tf-tasks)

+You can fork this GitHub repository and modify it for your own needs.

 > This article uses the identifier _TF_ or _tf_ for Terraform and OpenTofu.
 Both tools accept the same commands and have the same behavior.
 The tooling itself is just called `tft` in the documentation and code.

-## A Quick Example
+## Quick Examples

 To start a new project: